sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 - Most divisions recorded sharp revenue drops in 2021, suggesting reduced operations or incomplete yearly data.
 - The mixed performance across locations highlights the importance of store-level strategies rather than a one-size-fits-all approach.

+**Insight**

+Store divisions exhibit significant year-over-year fluctuations.
+Some regions demonstrate strong growth in specific years, while others experience notable declines despite higher overall revenue levels.

+**Recommendation**

-These fluctuations highlight the need for location-specific performance monitoring, allowing management to reinforce strategies in high-growth stores while addressing operational or market challenges in consistently declining locations.
+Store performance should be monitored at a location-specific level, allowing management to strengthen strategies in high-growth regions while addressing operational or market challenges in consistently underperforming areas.